Qixi-art/temporal-subgraph-classification/README.md

 ## 3. Embedding
 Now that we have defined what our samples are, we need to embed them - transform them into vectors.
 I decided to sharpen Ockham’s razor and test the three simplest embedding techniques:
-1. **Temporal motif distribution** - a vector of 36 values, each one representing the count of the temporal motifs described in the [Paranjape, A., Benson, A.R., Leskovec, J.: Motifs in Temporal Networks. arXiv:1612.09259]
+1. **Temporal motif distribution** - a vector of 36 values, each one representing the count of the temporal motifs described in *[Paranjape, A., Benson, A.R., Leskovec, J.: Motifs in Temporal Networks. arXiv:1612.09259]*
 2. **Static motif distribution** - a vector of 13 values, each one representing the count of the static motifs described in [Kun Tu, Jian Li, Don Towsley, Dave Braines, Liam D. Turner: Network Classification in Temporal Networks Using Motifs. arXiv:1807.03733]
 3. A **combination** of the previous two